judsonlmoore/judsonlmoore.com/_posts/trivago/2018-08-21-trivagovibe-summer-2018.markdown

 > **Update:** Checkout the official website for Drumson at [https://drumson.de](https://drumson.de)!

-{% cloudinary /assets/images/2018/08/trivagoVibe-Summer-2018-006.jpg alt="Drumson performs a solo show at the 2018 trivagoVibe" caption="Drumson performs a solo show at the 2018 trivagoVibe" %}
+{% cloudinary default /assets/images/2018/08/trivagoVibe-Summer-2018-006.jpg alt="Drumson performs a solo show at the 2018 trivagoVibe" caption="Drumson performs a solo show at the 2018 trivagoVibe" %}

 ## Watch Video Footage from my First DRUMSON Performance